Mike Tyson, known as “Iron Mike” and "Kid Dynamite,” is a legendary American boxer who ruled the ring from 1985 to 2005.

 Highly Muscular Build

-A 2007 study claimed that the use of steroids like testosterone enanthate significantly increased strength within 6–12 weeks of administration .
+A 2007 study published in the Journal of Strength and Condition Research claimed that the use of steroids like testosterone enanthate significantly increased strength within 6–12 weeks of administration .

-Having such strength that made him one of the most feared boxers of his time could be a possible sign of steroids.
+Having such strength, which made him one of the most feared boxers of his time, could be another possible sign of steroids.

 Aggressive Behavior During Matches